Want to find the right nanny for your baby? Discover the nanny interview questions you should be asking before you hire.

 3 problems with typical nanny interview questions

-And so I looked online and found questions I was supposed to ask.
+Of course, I looked online and found questions I was supposed to ask.
 Many of these are important, but I ran into three problems:

+- You can find most of this information in their resume or profile.
 Asking questions like “How many families have you cared for?” seems redundant when it says so right in her resume.
 And yes, you should confirm whether she has CPR training and experience with kids.
 But these are, again, information you likely already know even before you decided to call her.

+- These questions don’t allow you to get to know your nanny.
 Many interview questions lend themselves to what you want to hear, not what someone would honestly say.
 Questions like “Are you willing to prepare meals?” don’t reflect what your nanny would actually do.
 Instead, leave those as statements: “Part of the job includes preparing meals.”

 How to structure a nanny interview